Sh-bharat/Efficient_Motion_Detection_Using_Gaussian-Filtered_Background_Subtraction/README.md

 2. **Operation:**
-   - The script captures video from the default webcam.
+   - The script captures video from the default input.
    - Press the 'Esc' key to exit.

 ## Code Description